CodeStack1/CMOS_Design/README.md

 1. Identify sources of variation.
 2. Understand how they affect width and length.
-3. Later simulate CMOS inverter behavior under these variations.
+3. Simulate CMOS inverter behavior under these variations.

 ## First Source of Variation: Etching Process